beatrizamante/watchme_ai/README.md

 ### 5. **Configure Environment Variables**

 - Copy `.env.example` to `.env` and fill in the required values (paths, keys, etc.).
+- Copy `.env.osnet.example` to `.env.osnet` and fill in the required values (paths, keys, etc.).
+- Copy `.env.yolo.example` to `.env.yolo` and fill in the required values (paths, keys, etc.).
 - If you don't have a model, change YOLO_MODEL_PATH to yolov11n.pt only, as in YOLO_MODEL_PATH=yolov11n.pt
 - Example:
   ```
-  YOLO_MODEL_PATH=src/infrastructure/yolo/client/best.pt
+  YOLO_MODEL_PATH=src/infrastructure/yolo/client/best.pt #On .env.yolo
-  OSNET_SAVE_DIR=src/infrastructure/osnet/client
+  OSNET_SAVE_DIR=src/infrastructure/osnet/client         #On .env.osnet
   ENCRYPTION_KEY=your_base64_key_here
   ```

 ### 6. **Prepare Datasets**

-- Download and place your datasets in the specified folders (see `.env` and config).
+- Download and place your datasets in the specified folders (see `.env.yolo/osnet` and config).
 - Example: `src/dataset/yolo/`, `src/dataset/osnet/`

 ---